dmerejkowsky/blog/content/post/2017-01-21-is-tdd-worth-it.md

 This happened after I took a new job in an other company.

-People there were ready to try, and I was lucky enough to be there when two new projects started.
+People there were ready to try TDD, and I was lucky enough to be there when two new projects started.

 * One of them was some `C++` code to read and write large encrypted files.